Featured Books & Publishers

 I began editing in 2003 while completing my MFA at the Iowa Writers’ Workshop.
 The Workshop taught me a great deal about the creative side of writing, but it was working as an editor and collaborative writer that taught me the business of publishing—how to position a book, how agents and editors think, how to navigate the distance between a brilliant idea and a manuscript that actually sells.

-Since launching my own business in 2009, I’ve worked with hundreds of authors across dozens of genres, collaborated on fifteen books, developed book proposals for major publishers, and cultivated working relationships with many of the top literary agents in the business.
-I’ve written speeches, op-eds, articles, and book marketing materials.
-My own fiction has appeared in West Branch, The Florida Review, Memorious, Necessary Fiction, Meridian, Confrontation, and The Maine Review.
+Since launching my business in 2009, I’ve worked with hundreds of authors across dozens of genres, collaborated on fifteen books, and developed proposals for major publishers.
+I’ve cultivated working relationships with many of the top literary agents in the business and written everything from speeches and op-eds to book marketing materials.
+My fiction has appeared in West Branch, The Florida Review, Memorious, Necessary Fiction, Meridian, Confrontation, and The Maine Review.

 My degrees span English literature and philosophy & religion (B.A.), theology (M.Div.), and fiction (MFA)—a multidisciplinary foundation that informs how I think about structure, argument, and narrative across genres.
 As a writer with experience on both sides of the publishing desk, I’m in a unique position to help you make your book both beautifully crafted and commercially successful.